Licensing and Trademark Policy

 News media are not required to obtain a license when using current University trademarks to convey informational messages.

-Retailers and licensed manufacturers may use pictures of licensed products in advertisements with the authorization of the Office of Licensing and Trademarks.
-Also, there must be no violation of NCAA regulations.
+Retailers and licensed manufacturers may use pictures of licensed products in advertisements with the authorization of the Office of Sponsorships, Licensing and Trademarks, if such use does not violate NCAA regulations.